ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 ### What is the scope of a constant?

-A constant defined in a class/module definition can be accessed directly within that class or module's definition.
+A constant defined in a class or module definition can be accessed directly within that class's or module's definition.

 You can directly access the constants in outer classes and modules from within nested classes and constants.